-Izumo City is the cultural center of Shimane Prefecture.
-With a population of around 145,000 inhabitants this rural city is steeped in historical significance.
+Izumo City is one of the prime cultural centers of Shimane Prefecture.
+With a population of around 145,000 inhabitants, this city with an ancient heritage is steeped in historical significance.
 You can begin your journey in Izumo at the city’s shrine-shaped train station, which informs visitors of the area’s unique heritage.

 Izumo Taisha or ‘Great Shrine’ is perhaps the most notable site in the city.
 Hailed as the oldest shrine in Japan, visitors from around the nation visit to pray for good fortune in life.
 The shrine is dedicated to the god of marriage so it is a popular stop for singles and couples alike.

 Situated on the Japan Sea, Izumo has a spectacular coastline which includes swimming beaches and hot springs.
 In contrast, the interior of the city is characterized by gentle plains and sprawling fields.
 Part of the city rests on the shores of Lake Shinji where locals and visitors enjoy fishing and boating.

 Izumo is a wine, sake and shochu producer for those interested in locally made alcoholic beverages.
 Foodies will love the soba or buckwheat noodles.